Klippel–Feil syndrome: Treatment

 Treatment for KFS is symptomatic and may include surgery to relieve cervical or craniocervical instability and constriction of the spinal cord, and to correct scoliosis.

 If symptomatic treatment fails, spinal surgery may provide relief.
 Adjacent segment disease and scoliosis are two examples of common symptoms associated with Klippel–Feil syndrome, and they may be treated surgically.
 The three categories treated for types of spinal cord deficiencies are massive fusion of the cervical spine (Type I), the fusion of 1 or 2 vertebrae (Type II), and the presence of thoracic and lumbar spine anomalies in association with type I or type II Klippel–Feil syndrome (Type III).

 Adjacent segment disease can be addressed by performing cervical disc arthroplasty using a device such as the Bryan cervical disc prosthesis.
 The option of the surgery is to maintain range of motion and attenuate the rate of adjacent segment disease advancement without fusion.
 Another type of arthroplasty that is becoming an alternate choice to spinal fusion is Total Disc Replacement.
 Total disc replacement objective is to reduce pain or eradicate it.
 Spinal fusion is commonly used to correct spinal deformities such as scoliosis.
 Arthrodesis is the last resort in pain relieving procedures, usually when arthroplasties fail.

 Prognosis

 The prognosis for most individuals with KFS is good if the disorder is treated early and appropriately.
 Activities that can injure the neck should be avoided, as they may contribute to further damage.
 Other diseases associated with the syndrome can be fatal if not treated, or if found too late to be treatable.

 In less than 30% of cases, individuals with KFS will present with heart defects.
-If these heart defects are present, they often lead to a shortened life expectancy, the average being 35–45 years of age among males and 40–50 among females.
-This condition is similar to the heart failure seen in gigantism.